ddelong/ddelong.github.io/_posts/2005-04-16-mac-os-x-1039-update-released.md

 The update is available in both [delta](http://docs.info.apple.com/article.html?artnum=300966) and [combo](http://docs.info.apple.com/article.html?artnum=300967) forms.
 The update from the notes seems like just another bugfix update.

-It&#8217;s not though.
-I&#8217;m surprised that Apple&#8217;s notes don&#8217;t reflect the huge number of changes in Safari 1.3, which is part of the update.
+It's not though.
+I'm surprised that Apple's notes don't reflect the huge number of changes in Safari 1.3, which is part of the update.
 Luckily for us, Dave Hyatt has [delineated these changes](http://weblogs.mozillazine.org/hyatt/archives/2005_04.html#007962) for us.

 > **Page Load Performance**

 > Safari 1.3 loads pages overall 35% faster than 1.2 as measured by IBench.
-In addition to improving the overall page load, Safari 1.3 will display content sooner than 1.2 did, so that subresources don&#8217;t hold up the initial display of the page.
+In addition to improving the overall page load, Safari 1.3 will display content sooner than 1.2 did, so that subresources don't hold up the initial display of the page.
 >
 > **JavaScript Performance**